Why are we taking action on Palestine?

 Why solidarity matters

-We know the challenges of the climate and ecological crises are global and as such we need a strong global network to respond.
+We know the challenges of the climate and ecological crises are global, so we need a strong global network to respond.
 The way to build that strength is through solidarity and showing up for one another.

 For those of us based in the UK, our solidarity is particularly important.
 The UK is one of Israel’s strongest allies.
-Our government is complicit in violations of humanitarian law and profits from this devastation through its sale of arms.
+Our government is complicit in violations of humanitarian law and profits from this devastation through its licensing for the sale of arms.

 We wrote to the Foreign Secretary David Lammy to demand an immediate ceasefire and for international humanitarian law to be respected.
 We’ve written to our supporters asking them to do the same with their MPs.
 In solidarity, we’ll continue to put pressure on our leaders until Palestine sees justice.